-- An acute care hospital shall provide high quality care. - (a) Each hospital shall document that it is: - (i) Licensed, in good standing, by the Maryland Department of Health and Mental Hygiene; - (ii) Accredited by the Joint Commission; and - (iii) In compliance with the conditions of participation of the Medicare and Medicaid programs. - (b) A hospital with a measure value for a Quality Measure included in the most recent update of the Maryland Hospital Performance Evaluation Guide that falls within the bottom quartile of all hospitals' reported performance measured for that Quality Measure and also falls below a 90% level of compliance with the Quality Measure, shall document each action it is taking to improve performance for that Quality Measure.
+An acute care hospital shall provide high quality care. (a) Each hospital shall document that it is:

+(i) Licensed, in good standing, by the Maryland Department of Health and Mental Hygiene; (ii) Accredited by the Joint Commission; and (iii) In compliance with the conditions of participation of the Medicare and Medicaid programs.

+(b) A hospital with a measure value for a Quality Measure included in the most recent update of the Maryland Hospitals' reported performance measured for that Quality Measure and also falls below a 90% level of compliance with the Quality Measure, shall document each action it is taking to improve performance for that Quality Measure.

 MFSMC collects and reviews its quality performance data monthly to monitor and improve its performance.
 These measures include Serious Safety Events, Acute Care Core Measures, and Patient and Employee Safety Measures.
 See Attachment 4 for a fuller description of MFSMC's approach to Quality and Safety.
-MFSMC was granted reaccreditation by The Joint Commission (TJC) on July 18, 2016, and is licensed through the Department of Health and Mental Hygiene through August 6, 2019.
+MFSMC was granted accreditation by The Joint Commission on July 18, 2016, and is licensed through the Department of Health and Mental Hygiene through August 6, 2019.